Recognizing individuals who have made an investment in our students' future

 an individual or organization designated to receive benefits or funds under a will or other contract, such as an insurance policy, trust or retirement plan

-"I, [name], of [city, state, ZIP], give, devise and bequeath to Sacramento State [written amount or percentage of the estate or description of property] for its unrestricted use and purpose."
+"I give to Sacramento State, a nonprofit corporation currently located at 6000 J Street, Sacramento, CA 95819-6030, or its successor thereto, ______________ [written amount or percentage of the estate or description of property] for its unrestricted use and purpose."

 able to be changed or cancelled